-SOUTH SAN FRANCISCO, Calif.--(BUSINESS WIRE)--Dec.
-23, 2015-- Exelixis, Inc. (NASDAQ:EXEL) today announced that it has completed the submission of its rolling New Drug Application (NDA) with the U.S. Food and Drug Administration (FDA) for cabozantinib as a treatment for patients with advanced renal cell carcinoma (RCC) who have received one prior therapy.
-Exelixis has requested Priority Review as part of the NDA filing.
+SOUTH SAN FRANCISCO, Calif.--(BUSINESS WIRE)--Jan.
+28, 2016-- Exelixis, Inc. (NASDAQ:EXEL) today announced the European Medicines Agency (EMA) has accepted for review the Marketing Authorization Application (MAA) for cabozantinib as a treatment for patients with advanced renal cell carcinoma (RCC) who have received one prior therapy.
+The completion of the MAA validation process confirms that the submission is sufficient to permit a substantive review for marketing authorization in the European Union.